edg1983/quick_classify/README.md

   -t, --train=TRAIN          separate tsv file containing training set -q, --query=QUERY          input file containing new data to predict --make_html                generate HTML report of predictions results.
-Not suggested with N dimensions is > 20 --n_pcs=N_PCS              number of principal components to use in the reduced dataset (default: 0) --nn_epochs=NN_EPOCHS      number of epochs for model training (default: 10000) --nn_hidden_size=NN_HIDDEN_SIZE
+Not suggested with N dimensions is > 20 --save_model               save the trained model and eventually PC loadings for future use --model=MODEL              load a previously optimized model from this file (default: ) --n_pcs=N_PCS              number of principal components to use in the reduced dataset (default: 0) --nn_epochs=NN_EPOCHS      number of epochs for model training (default: 10000) --nn_hidden_size=NN_HIDDEN_SIZE